input-output-hk/ouroboros-phalanx-protocol/CPS/CPD/README.md

 The **Coin-Flipping Problem** is a fundamental challenge in distributed systems that require a **fair, unbiased, and unpredictable** source of randomness—without allowing any single participant to manipulate the outcome.

 ### **1.2.1 Defining the Problem**
-Consider a scenario where multiple untrusted parties must **flip a coin** to reach a decision.
+Consider a scenario where multiple untrusted parties must **flip a coin** and use the outcome, the concatenation of heads or tails, to reach a decision.
 The challenge is ensuring that:

 1. 🎲 The outcome remains **random and unpredictable**.
 2. 🔒 No participant can **bias or influence** the result in their favor.